 - Create or update your resume.
 Attend our Resume Writing workshop or review our Resume Writing handout for advice.

-- Bring your resume to our office for a critique and gain access to your Careers4Engineers account.
-We are available starting June 1, Monday - Thursday, from 1:00 - 4:00pm, virtually.
+- Bring your resume to our office for a review or schedule a virtual appointment Monday - Thursday, from 1:00 - 4:00pm.

-- Login to Careers4Engineers, complete your profile, and upload your resume.
+- Log in to Handshake, complete your profile, and upload your resume.

 - Career Engineer is a weekly e-newsletter generated by Engineering Career Services that summarizes all career-related events & deadlines.
 Keep your eyes peeled for "Career Engineer" in your inbox.